The Green Papers

 • If no candidate receives a majority of the vote, the candidate with the most votes (plurality) receives 2 delegates and the candidate receiving the next highest number of votes receives 1 delegate.
 [Rules of the Georgia Republican Party.
 7.3(B)(3)]

-• 31 at-large delegates (10 base at-large delegates, 21 bonus delegates) are proportionally bound to presidential contenders according to the statewide vote.
-A mandatory 20% threshold is required for a presidential contender to receive National Convention delegates. (awaiting more info on the rounding rules) [Rules of the Georgia Republican Party.
+• 34 statewide delegates (10 base at-large, 21 bonus, plus 3 RNC delegates) are proportionally bound to presidential contenders according to the statewide vote.
+A mandatory 20% threshold is required for a presidential contender to receive National Convention delegates.
+[Rules of the Georgia Republican Party.
 7.3(B)(4)]

 • The 3 RNC party leader delegates, the National Committeeman, National Committeewoman, and the chairman of the Georgia's Republican Party are bound to the candidate receiving the most votes statewide.
+Note: For the purposes of delegate allocation, these delegates are included in the statewide allocation.
 [Rules of the Georgia Republican Party.
 7.3(B)(4)]

 Georgia Code § 21-2-193 requires the Executive Committee of both state parties to submit a list of candidates to appear on the presidential ballot.